Sexual relationships and cancer

 Your partner will need time to adjust to your diagnosis and treatment too.
 They may:

 Try talking to your partner and to explain your feelings.
-You might both be assuming how the other person is feeling – and you may have got it wrong!
+You might both be assuming how the other person is feeling and you might both have got it wrong!

 Speak to a counsellor near you.
 Our affiliated cancer support centres offer free one-to-one counselling for you and for partners and family members.
 Read more about cancer support centres and find your nearest one.